ksauln/LocalChatRAG/README.md

 ```
 .
 ├── ChatUpload.py     # Handles document loading, chunking, and vector DB creation/update.
-├── ChatLLM.py        # Contains the advanced LLM query function with chain-of-thought reasoning.
+├── ChatLLM.py        # Contains the LLM query logic with support for CoT and standard queries.
-├── ChatUI.py         # The Streamlit app that ties everything together.
+├── ChatUI.py         # The Streamlit app with sidebar model selectors and query toggles.
 └── README.md         # This documentation file.
 ```